Leviathan121005/to-do-list-web-app/README.md

-# To-Do List Web Application (LISM)
+# LISM - To-Do List Web Application

 <p>
   <img alt = "Preview" src = "/Preview.png">
 </p>

-Languages: Python, SQL, HTML, CSS, & JavaScript
+**Languages:** Python, SQL, HTML, CSS, & JavaScript

+**Description:**
-Description: A dynamic web application to create, manage, and track to-do lists.
+LISM is a dynamic web application to create, manage, and track to-do lists.
 It features user authentication, a responsive UI, and a database system.
+This web application was developed as my CS50 final project.

-How to run:
+## How to run:
 - Open this repository in a codespace.
 - Run `pip3 install -r requirements.txt` to install dependencies.
 - Run `flask run` to start the web application.